Single Factor Test

 - Single Factor Test: Use the sorting technique or firm characteristics as factor loadings to test whether the factor has predictive power.

-- Add it to the existing factor model: If the factor is valid, add it to the existing factor model and test the overall model.
+- Add to the existing factor model: If the factor is valid, incorporate it into the existing factor model and test the overall model.

 Comments